Inzhenerka/docs.getdbt.tech/website/docs/guides/bigquery-qs.md

     sources:
         - name: jaffle_shop
-          description: This is a replica of the Postgres database used by our app
+          description: This is a replica of the dbt_tutorial database used by our app
           database: raw
           schema: jaffle_shop
           tables: